 How to get a renters insurance quote

 Follow these steps when shopping for a renters insurance policy:

 - Gather basic information.
 Common questions on a renters insurance application include the property address, what security features it has, whether you’re married or have roommates, and whether you have pets: pretty simple stuff.

 - Decide how much coverage to buy.
 Find out how much renters insurance your landlord requires you to carry (if any).
 Beyond that, you may want to buy as much coverage as you can afford.
 A home inventory can help you estimate the full value of your belongings.

 - Choose your deductible.
 Pick an amount you could comfortably afford in an emergency.
 You can always increase or decrease it later.

 - Select additional coverages.
 These might include an endorsement for earthquake damage or additional coverage for expensive camera equipment that’s for personal — not business — use.

 - Submit an application.
 It’s best to apply with several insurance companies to see who offers the best coverage for the price.
-Simplify this process by comparing renters insurance quotes from multiple providers through Credible (powered by Young Alfred).
+Simplify this process by comparing renters insurance quotes from multiple providers through Credible Insurance.